 These meetings follow a thoughtful process, either with an established team or external personnel.

 As the name implies, idea generation means that a facilitator drops a premise and other participants contribute with different ideas.

 Participants can use any idea generation technique to respond to the central premise of the meeting.

 For the best results in this type of meeting, relationships are kept at the door, and team managers would go for participants with innovative abilities to generate valuable ideas.

-An example of this meeting type is an ad Campaign Brainstorming Session.
+An example of an idea generation meeting is an ad campaign brainstorming session.